awcodify/comment-finder/README.md

 This GitHub Action checks if a specific user or team member has commented on the current PR with given keywords.

+The action can be useful in various scenarios, such as:

+* Enforcing code review policies by requiring specific users or team members to approve changes before merging.
+* Automating deployment processes by ensuring that the necessary approvals have been obtained.
+* Implementing custom workflows based on comment patterns or specific user interactions.

 ## Usage

 ```yaml